 TABLE III-1.
-BUILDING INTENSITY AND / POPULATION DENSITY STANDARDS ESTIMATES CATEGORY TYPICAL INTENSITY, CHARACTERISTICS/ AND USES DENSITY STANDARDS AND POPULATION ESTIMATES INTENSITY/DENSITY CHARACTERISTICS AND STANDARDS Open Space (5) Indicates the current and near-term use of the land, most of which is zoned agricultural Provides for limited land uses that do not require a commitment of significant urban infrastructure Examples of compatible uses include: Land containing non-renewable and renewable resource areas, prime agricultural soils and water resource areas Materials recovery/recycling facilities if the design of the facility does not adversely impact its open space surroundings, or if the facility is operated in conjunction with other refuse-oriented facilities (i.e., landfills) Employment uses in conjunction with large open space character of the area Opportunities for low-intensity, high technology, industrial, research and development, office and educational uses and childcare facilities which do not require a commitment of significant urban infrastructure Generally, building sites within this category should be large Max.
+BUI LDING INTENSITY AND POPULATION DENSIT Y STANDARDS ESTIMATES DENSITY STANDARDS AND CATEGORY TYPICAL INTENSITY , CHARACTERISTICS/ AND USES POPULATION ESTIMATES INTENSITY/DENSITY CHARACTERISTICS AND STANDARDS Open Space (5) Indicates the current and near-term use of the land, most of which is zoned agricultural Provides for limited land uses that do not require a commitment of significant urban infrastructure Examples of compatible uses include: Land containing non-renewable and renewable resource areas, prime agricultural soils and water resource areas Materials recovery/recycling facilities if the design of the facility does not adversely impact its open space surroundings, or if the facility is operated in conjunction with other refuse-oriented facilities (i.e., landfills) Employment uses in conjunction with large open space areas if they are consistent with the open space character of the area Opportunities for low-intensity, high technology, industrial, research and development, office and educational uses and childcare facilities which do not require a commitment of significant urban infrastructure Generally, building sites within this category should be large Max.
 Bldg.
 Height: 35' Max.
 Site Coverage: the area covered by structures and parking should not exceed 20% in order to blend development with the natural surroundings.
-9 Employees per Acre CATEGORY TYPICAL INTENSITY, CHARACTERISTICS / AND USES DENSITY STANDARDS AN POPULATION ESTIMATI INTENSITY/DENSITY CHARACTERISTICS AN STANDARDS ---------------------------------- --- -- Open Space Reserve (OSR) Identifies major parks, beaches, forests, harbors and other territory that will always remain open space, including urban regional parks, wilderness regional parks, and County wilderness areas.
+9 Employees per Acre

+CATEGORY TYPICAL INTENSITY , CHARACTERISTICS AND USES DENSITY STANDARDS AN POPULATION ESTIMATE INTENSITY/DENSITY CHARACTERISTICS AND STANDARDS Open Space Reserve (OSR) Identifies major parks, beaches, forests, harbors and other territory that will always remain open space, including urban regional parks, wilderness regional parks, and County wilderness areas.
 An urban regional park may include, but shall not be limited to, one or more of the following recreational facilities: public and private sport centers, play fields, golf courses, riding and hiking trails, County bikeways, and swimming facilities, as well as passive activities and other day uses, including existing and expanding generally naturalized and created through landform and alteration and planting; special funding mechanisms, such as concessionaire and private funding may be available for construction and ongoing maintenance of the facilities.
 The OSR depiction on the General Plan maps show generalized reserve boundaries that are for informational purposes only and may not include private in-holding land.
 Max.
 Bldg.
-Height: 18', except for Orange County' Central Park, where the maximum building height shall be 50' (except that 10 of all structures at ultimate development may be up to 100').
+Height: 18', except for Orange County's Central Park, where the maximum building height shall be 50' (except that 10's of all structures at ultimate development may be up to 100').
 Max.
-Site Coverage: 10% except for Orange County' Central Park, where the maximum site coverage sh be 10% calculated exclusiv of parking lots.
+Site Coverage: 10%, except for Orange County's Central Park, where the maximum site coverage shall be 10% calculated exclusive of parking lots.